Estimated reading time: 10 minutes

 - Do the children have options about which subjects they study for exams, and are there provisions for after school clubs and social activities?

-- Is the school religious, and if so, how does that integrate into daily school life?
+- Is the school religious, and how does that integrate into daily school life?

 - What do the classrooms look like?
 Is there a library, areas for children to relax, and does it feel like a space where your child will thrive?